SpunkyAmbassador/DiscordRichPresence/README.md

 No code edits are required; the plugin reads these at runtime.

+### 3) Initialize Plugin

+In `Map Properties`, in `Map Startup Reactions`, add at the top/first command as `Plugin: DiscordRichPresence - Initialize Rich Presence` command to see updates on discord.

 ## Usage

 The plugin auto-initializes a few seconds after load if configuration is valid.
 You can also control it via plugin commands: